padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 ## 8. Manually Configuring `perf_test`

-The `test_ingestion` may fail to connect to the Hazelcast cluster if you started the PadoGrid pod before the Hazelcast cluster is started.
+The `test_ingestion` script may fail to connect to the Hazelcast cluster if you started the PadoGrid pod before the Hazelcast cluster is started.
 In that case, you can simply restart PadoGrid.
 If it still fails even after the Hazelcast cluster has been started first, then you can manually enter the DNS address in the `etc/hazelcast-client-k8s.xml` file as described below.

 ```bash
 cd_app perf_test